sbacon99/data-mining-machine-learning/README.md

 # data-mining-machine-learning
-A repository of labs and projects related to different dmml tools/technologies.
+A repository of labs and projects related to different dmml tools/technologies (PYTHON).

-All coding for this repository done using Python